 TEMP CALIB.: If the water temperature sensor-generated water temperature indication is wrong, you can correct it here, when "Own" is selected as temperature source.
 For example, if the water temperature indication is 2° higher than actual water temperature, enter -2.
 The setting range is -40°F to +40°F.

-SPEED CALIB.: If the speed sensor-generated speed indication is wrong, you can correct it here, when "Own" is selected as speed source.
+sensor-generated speed indication is wrong, you can correct it here, when "Own" is selected as speed source.
 For example, if the speed indication is 10% lower than actual speed, enter +10.
 The setting range is -50% to +50%.